neomedia6989/docs-2/docs/faq/shares.md

 ## What should I do if I experience technical issues?

 Please refer to our [troubleshooting section](#) for initial troubleshooting and you are unable to resolve the issue, please create a support ticket on our Discord server so we can find a solution as quickly as possible.

+## Can I request content to be added?

+Absolutely.
+All requests are handled through [Overseerr](https://overseerr.blackbeard.media).
+When you first subscribed to our Plex share service, you were sent an e-mail with your unique password.
+If you are unable to find it, click on the "Forgot Password" button on the Overseerr login page.